Barriers To Entrepreneurship

 For instance, in the past, some societies in India discouraged people from going abroad believing that crossing the sea was a cultural taboo.

-Similarly certain field of work were considered unsuitable for people of culture.
+Similarly certain field of work were considered unsuitable for people of certain culture.

 Such strong cultural dictats can act as barriers to entrepreneurship.